These Are the 10 Books on Power and Influence Everyone Needs to Read

 Focus is the most recent one of the three and it deals with the importance of attention in the way we perform.
 All our activities, from work and hobbies to the way we communicate and cooperate with others, can’t be performed effectively if focus is not present.
 The book suggests new discoveries in the field and it lays the foundations for a redesigned life characterized by excellence and constant growth.

 Steve Jobs by Walter Isaacson

 “One way to remember who you are is to remember who your heroes are.”

-When it comes to acquiring knowledge at any field, a great way to go is to learn what successful people do or did in their lives and apply these lessons to your own life.
+When it comes to acquiring knowledge in any field, a great way to go is to learn what successful people do or did in their lives and apply these lessons to your own life.